Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 560 Ti will be quite a bit (about 43%) better at texture filtering than the GeForce 8800 GTX. (explain)
+Texel RateThe GeForce GTX 560 Ti is much (approximately 43%) better at anisotropic filtering than the GeForce 8800 GTX. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 560 Ti is superior to the GeForce 8800 GTX, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 560 Ti is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison